manabe0322/RelSearch/inst/extdata/manual/test_manual.md

 * This file requires the column "SampleName" and columns for each marker (two columns in each).

-* The marker with two empty cells (e.g., Marker 2 of sample 'Victim3' in the above table) is ignored when calculating the likelihood ratio.
+* The marker with two empty cells (e.g., TPOX of sample 'Victim1' in the above table) is ignored when calculating the likelihood ratio.

-* The marker with one empty cell (e.g., Marker 2 of sample 'Victim2' in the above table) can be regarded as both homozygote (i.e., no drop-out) and heterozygote with drop-out of one allele when calculating the likelihood ratio.
+* The marker with one empty cell (e.g., vWA of sample 'Victim1' in the above table) can be regarded as both homozygote (i.e., no drop-out) and heterozygote with drop-out of one allele when calculating the likelihood ratio.

 <br>

-<a id="ff2"></a>
+<a id="sec3-2"></a>

-<u>STR: Reference database</u>
+### STR: Reference database

 <br>